justin-firestone/EclEmma-Lab/README.md

-**Reflection paper:** The second deliverable will be an individual assignment.
-This assignment is a 1-2 page double spaced reflection paper outlining your experience creating the unit tests.
+**Reflection paper:** As a group, write a 2-3 page double spaced reflection paper outlining your experience creating the unit tests.
 In the paper, please reflect on:

 1. Why code coverage is a useful metric
 2. What code coverage does not tell you about your unit tests